 Used Car: 2009 Ford Taurus Review

-The 2009 Ford Taurus is one of the top cars in its class because of its excellent safety and reliability scores, along with a spacious interior and good fuel economy.
+The 2009 Ford Taurus is one of the top cars in its class because of its excellent safety scores, along with a spacious interior and good fuel economy.

 The 2009 Ford Taurus is a capable highway cruiser that provides decent engine performance, good fuel economy and plenty of cargo space.
 Reviewers felt, however, that acceleration was lacking and the Taurus wasn’t exciting to drive.
 While some reviewers didn’t like the handling, others said it suits the car well.
 Ford added standard stability control to the lineup for 2009, which should appeal to shoppers who want an extra dose of safety.
 The Taurus also scored very well in crash tests.